 Beginners Best: The Warrior

 While it is debatable which class is the best for the complete beginner, the Warrior has one advantage: no other class shares.
 What lies in the Warrior being the only class that starts with a shield will allow you to start learning the mechanics of blocking and parrying quicker than any other class.
-The Warrior also benefits from solid starting stats that will enable you to wear many types of gear
+The Warrior also benefits from solid starting stats enabling you to wear many types of gear.

 This combination will allow you to get used to the game quicker while investing your spare points into Vigor for more health.
 Hack and slash gameplay is a critical component in Dark Souls 2, so while spellcasting and long-ranged bow builds are possible, figuring out how to effectively melee should be the first task for any beginner.

 Despite starting with a shield and solid stats, the most considerable downside of the Warrior is its starting weapon, a Broken Straight Sword.
-Though since you find plenty of other options quickly, this isn’t too big of a deal.
+Since you find plenty of other options quickly, this isn’t too big of a deal.

 Why Veterans Choose the Sorcerer

 Even though every class can eventually reach similar stats and equip the same gear, your class does determine starting items.
-The Sorcerer isn’t chosen because of its stats but because it starts with 30 charges of the spell Soul Arrow, opening up a long-ranged play style.
+The Sorcerer isn’t chosen for its stats but because it starts with 30 charges of the spell Soul Arrow, opening up a long-ranged play style.

 Other Viable Choices

-As discussed earlier, you can obtain any aspect of any class you choose at some point in the game except for the Deprived, of course, as all the other classes start leveled far beyond it.
-Choosing the Knight is reliable for its gear and stats, but you don’t start with a shield-like the Warrior despite a better weapon.
+As discussed earlier, you can obtain any aspect of any class you choose at some point in the game except for the Deprived, as all the other classes start leveling far beyond it.
+Choosing the Knight is reliable for its gear and stats, but you don’t start with a shield like the Warrior despite a better weapon.

 The Swordsman is great for attack-oriented players, though, and the low starting health can be hard to deal with.
-You might choose the Bandit if you like the idea of starting with a bow, but nothing else about this class stands out.
+You might choose the Bandit if you like starting with a bow, but nothing else about this class stands out.